-Today, we will show you the way to apply VLOOKUP to retrieve data from lookup table on another worksheet.
-It is similar to applying VLOOKUP to retrieve data on the same worksheet.
-In our daily work, we often need to extract data from another worksheet, if this is a confusing question for you, today’s article will help you to solve your problem.
+Today, we will show you the way to apply VLOOKUP function to retrieve data from lookup table on another worksheet.
+It is similar to applying VLOOKUP formula to retrieve data on the same worksheet.
+In our daily work, we often need to extract data from another worksheet using VLOOKUP function, if this is a confusing question for you, today’s article will help you to solve your problem.

 Table1: This table is located in sheet “All Classes”.